eskandarinariman/8k5-shell/README.md

 # Build
 For building this shell one tcl script is available that is called recreate.tcl.

+Note: this project is built using vivado 2016.3

 # Test
 In system_test_script directory, there are plenty of different tests available; however, the entire_system_test.sh is the general one that tests all the interconnections including Ethernet, UDP, TCP, and PCIe.
 For ethernet it simply pings the FPGA device.
 For UDP and TCP it sends a message to FPGA, and gets it back (There are UDP loopback application and TCP echo server in hardware side to make this test possible).